Projections (Star Trek: Voyager): Plot

-The final draft of the episode was submitted on March 30, 1995.

 Casting

 Casting for "Projections" was done by Junie Lowry-Johnson and Ron Surma.
+Episode guest stars included Dwight Schultz as Reginald Barclay and Majel Barrett as the computer's voice.

-Writer Brannon Braga came up with the idea of having Dwight Schultz guest star as Lieutenant Barclay, later saying that he and Picardo worked so well together that "they should have a spin-off series."
-Episode director Jonathan Frakes would also laud the chemistry between the two actors.
+Writer Brannon Braga came up with the idea of having Schultz appear as Lieutenant Barclay, later saying that he and Picardo worked so well together that "they should have a spin-off series."
+Episode director Jonathan Frakes also lauded the chemistry between the two actors.
 Schultz was pleased to be back on Star Trek, and was surprised to be considered for a Voyager guest appearance.
 On meeting Robert Picardo, he recalled they spent their time joking with each other on set, discussing mutual friends, and comparing notes on their theatre experiences.
-Picardo would call working with Schultz "like having a party."
+Picardo called working with Schultz "like having a party."